PAYMENT, TECHNOLOGY & LAW

 Dr. Susanne Grohé started her legal career at Linklaters.
 Most recently, she headed the legal department of PayPal for the DACH region.
 Before that, she worked at eBay mainly on payment related topics.
 Her focus are regulatory issues and product advice in the payment and ecommerce industry.
 As a former inhouse lawyer with a broad range of experience, Susanne knows very well from her own experience the legal and business needs and issues of her clients.
 As a partner and lawyer at Annerton law firm, Susanne helps building a team at the FinTech hub Berlin to bolster the firm’s focus on the sector.

 Susanne studied law at the universities of Freiburg and Göttingen and was a visiting researcher for her thesis at Georgetown University, Washington DC.

-Nasim Jenkouk is a lawyer at Annerton law firm in Munich.
+Nasim Jenkouk is a lawyer and partner at Annerton law firm in Munich.
 She has many years of experience with national and international companies from the sectors IT, e-commerce and consumer goods, and, in addition to IT law, she has a deep expertise in the areas of commercial law and intellectual property law.

 Nasim studied law at the University of Cologne.
 She completed her legal traineeship inter alia in Berlin and San Francisco (USA).
 She has been admitted to the German Bar in 2012.